 In a nutshell, the SMP works on the basis that it has a legitimate interest to use the data provided by its members to support members' links with Malawi.
-Members can choose at any time how much information on their Malawi link is publically available on the SMP website, and how we communicate with them.
+Members can choose at any time how much information on their Malawi link is publicly available on the SMP website, and how we communicate with them.

 The privacy and security of personal data is very important to us and we take the responsibility seriously.